pzavolinsky/elmx/README.md

 #### Keyed children

-Keyed elements are suppored in two flavours: explicit and implicit.
+Keyed elements are supported in two flavours: explicit and implicit.
 Explicit keyed elements require that you specify the `keyed` attribute in the list container (e.g. 'ul', 'ol', etc.), for example:

 ```elm
 import Html.Keyed -- remember this!